 - A contact describes a person associated with a lead or customer, for whom you have contact information (like a phone number or email address).
 Each lead or customer can have multiple contacts related to it.
-For more information on contacts, and how they are related to customers and leads, see our article "What is a Contact?"
+For more information on contacts and how they are related to customers and leads, see our article "What is a Contact?"

-- A table stores common data.
-For example, there is a table called the contacts table which stores all the contacts.
+- A table is a collection of related data.
+For example, Method:CRM has a table called the contacts table which stores all the contacts.
 Below is an image of this table when exported to a spreadsheet.

 - A record refers to a piece of information being saved in a table.
 For example, Sofia Garcia and all the information associated with her is considered a record.
 In our spreadsheet example below, an individual row is considered a record.

 - The record ID is a number assigned to every record in every table for the purpose of keeping track of it.
 Within each table, the record id is unique and automatically assigned when a new record is created.
 In the image below, Sofia Garcia's information has an assigned record ID of "11".